explosivepastry/DinoNav/README.md

 # DinoNav

-A lightweight minimap overlay for **The Isle: Evrima** that captures the live [Dino Den](https://eu.dinoden.gg) map and displays it on top of your game in real time.
+A minimap overlay for **The Isle: Evrima** that captures the live [Dino Den](https://eu.dinoden.gg) map and displays it on top of your game in real time.

 ![Python](https://img.shields.io/badge/python-3.8%2B-blue) ![Platform](https://img.shields.io/badge/platform-Windows-lightgrey) ![License](https://img.shields.io/badge/license-MIT-green)